iamrajee/ScanIN/README.md

-# Sample OpenCV NDK integration app:
+# Sample OpenCV NDK integration app

 To setup the same project in your system first download the opencv sdk from this link: